Esprij/Esprij/README.md

 * ✉️  You can contact me at [rvasquez11.rv17@gmail.com](mailto:rvasquez11.rv17@gmail.com)
 * 🧠  I'm working on The-Sequence-Of-Nature web-app and as well as a REST API, once i'm done with these projects I look forward into learning and creating a TensorFlow project
-* 🤝  I'm open to collaborating on Any kind of Development with Python, C, and SQL.
+* 🤝  I'm open to collaborating on Any kind of Development with Python, C, and SQL, TensorFlow, ML.
 More than happy to learn and collab.
 * ⚡  I have a metal collar bone :).
 Thanks to Soccer and Skating.

 ### Skills